$125 off any CGM Plan. Use code WINTER125

 a cup of water with electrolytes being poured in

-This is one of the best electrolyte powders for those who are keto or on a low-carb diet.
-LMNT products are also paleo friendly, gluten-free, and free of sugar, artificial sweeteners, and artificial flavors.
+This is one of the best electrolyte powders for keto or low-carb diets.
+LMNT products are also paleo-friendly, gluten-free, and free of sugar, artificial sweeteners, and artificial flavors.

 One packet contains 1000 mg of sodium, 200 mg of potassium, and 60 mg of magnesium.
-Simply stir in with a beverage of your choice to get those electrolytes in.
+To get those electrolytes in, stir in with a beverage or drinking water.

 3) Klean Athlete Hydration

 Although this option was made for athletes, anyone can benefit from it.
-Klean products are available in both a container and a packet which can easily dissolve in water.
+Klean products are available in a container and a packet and can be easily dissolved in a glass of water.

 4) Pickleball Cocktail

-This orange flavored option packs a punch when it comes to getting that potassium in.
+This orange-flavored option packs a punch for getting that potassium in.
 One packet contains as much potassium as two bananas!

 Electrolyte Drinks You May Want to Avoid

-A few other popular sports drinks that you may want to limit when opting for a hydrating boost of electrolytes are Pedialyte Electrolyte Water and Nuun electrolyte tablets.
+A few other popular sports drinks you may want to limit when opting for a hydrating boost of electrolytes are Pedialyte Electrolyte Water, Body Armous, DripDrop Electrolyte Powder Packets, and Prime, which can have added sugar or use artificial sweeteners.

-Pedialyte’s line of electrolyte beverages are sweetened with a mix of sucralose and acesulfame potassium, which are two types of artificial sweeteners.
-These sweeteners have been associated with an increased risk for insulin resistance.
+Pedialyte's line of electrolyte beverages is sweetened with a mix of sucralose and acesulfame potassium, two artificial sweeteners that may increase the risk of insulin resistance.

 Are Whole Food Electrolyte Sources Better?